bamattre/babyrosa/README.md

 In the United States in 2017, around 400 Rosas were born, which is 0.02% of all children that year.

-The big question is: What is the possibility that Rosa will be in a class with someone with the same name?
-And have to go by Rosa S. and always get confused with another kid?
+The big question is: **What is the possibility that Rosa will be in a class with someone with the same name?** And have to go by Rosa S. and always get confused with another kid?

-It turns out the chance Rosa will be in a class with another Rosa is about 1 in 200.
+It turns out the chance Rosa will be in a class with another Rosa is about **1 in 200**.
 Which is pretty unlikely.

-(Assuming classes are 20 kids and the popularity of names in 2020 is similar to 2017).
+Here I’m assuming classes are 20 kids and the popularity of names in 2020 is similar to 2017.

 ![](announcing_rosa_files/figure-gfm/common%20name-1.png)<!-- -->